-If you expect to qualify for the earned income credit for 2005, you can choose to get part of the credit in advance by giving a completed 2005 Form W-5 to your appropriate finance office.
+If you expect to qualify for the earned income credit for 2006, you can choose to get part of the credit in advance by giving a completed 2006 Form W-5 to your appropriate finance office.
 The credit will be included regularly in your pay.
+To get this advance payment, you must have a qualifying child.
+For details, see Form W-5 and its instructions

-If you received advance earned income credit payments in 2004, you must file either Form 1040 or Form 1040A for 2004 to report the payments.
+If you received advance earned income credit payments in 2005, you must file either Form 1040 or Form 1040A for 2005 to report the payments.